antonioleal/myslackbuilds/README.md

 Code::Blocks is a free C, C++ and Fortran IDE built to meet the most demanding needs of its users.

+# fpc
+Free Pascal (aka FPK Pascal) is a 32 and 64 bit professional Pascal compiler.

 # google-chrome-the-latest
 Installing *and* Maintaining an updated chrome browser on Slackware is now made easier with this small program, "google-chrome-the-latest".

+# lazarus
+Lazarus is a Rapid Application Development Tool for FreePascal.
+It comes with the LCL - Lazarus Component Library, which contains platform independent visual components like buttons, windows, checkbox, treeview and many, many more.
+The LCL is platform independent, so you can write an application once and then compile for various platforms without changing code.

 # Notepadqq
 Notepadqq is a Notepad++-like editor for the Linux desktop.